Yiagadeesen (Teddy) Samy

 NPSIA Director and Professor of International Affairs

 Yiagadeesen (Teddy) Samy is a Professor of international affairs at the Norman Paterson School of International Affairs (NPSIA) at Carleton University.
-He is currently the Director of NPSIA, a position that he has occupied since 2017.
+He is currently in his second term as the Director of NPSIA, after serving a first term from 2017 to 2022.
 Prior to that, he served as Associate Director (MA program) from 2010 to 2016, and as Acting Associate Director (MA program) from 2008 to 2009.
-He first joined NPSIA in 2003 and has since taught graduate courses in development economics, international trade, macroeconomics, development assistance and quantitative methods.
+Since joining NPSIA in 2003, he has taught graduate courses in development economics, international trade, macroeconomics for developing countries, development assistance and quantitative methods.

 Expertise